anaelleltd/RFPs/rfp/0003-fellowship-uis.md

 2. A system which enables a fluid and barrierless review-and-report cycle.
 3. A UX that is sufficiently painless.

-An additional but critical feature is:
+Additional but critical features are:

 4. A UI that displays stats for [specific voting activity](https://github.com/polkadot-fellows/Evidences/pull/40#discussion_r1668419965) so that the numbers are clear and voters can make a decision in line with the Manifesto.
+5. A UI that is built on top of [PAPI](https://www.npmjs.com/package/@polkadot-api/substrate-client).

 ## Useful resources